 Oxford began as a planned village in the early 1800’s when Miami University was formed through an act of the Ohio Legislature in the Northwest Territory.
 The McGuffey Museum, registered as a National Historic Landmark, honors the significance of William Holmes McGuffey, author of the famed McGuffey Eclectic Readers.

 For such a small town, Oxford is rich in history and has become the center for culture and intellectual pursuits in the area.
-A scenic 35-mile drive northwest of Cincinnati and 45 miles southwest of Dayton in Butler County, 22,000 residents fill the nearly 6 square mile city radius.
+A scenic 35-mile drive northwest of Cincinnati and 45 miles southwest of Dayton in Butler County, 22,000 residents fill the nearly six square mile city radius.
 Nestled among the trees in the rolling hills of southwestern Ohio, historic Oxford offers picturesque neighborhoods, an uptown shopping district loaded with character and a congenial mix of residents and students.
 The town offers abundant open space in both the city and nearby communities.
-Miami University, the seventh oldest state-assisted university in the nation and rated among the top national universities has its main campus in Oxford.
-Today, the tree-lined streets and sprawling campus walkways are part of Oxford's special appeal to residents, students and visitors.
+Miami University, the seventh oldest state-assisted university in the nation and rated among the top national universities has its main campus in Oxford with 14,000 students.
+Today, the tree-lined streets and sprawling campus walkways are part of Oxford’s special appeal to residents, students and visitors.

 Oxford is approximately five miles east of the Indiana Border.
 Rt.
 27 runs directly through the heart of Oxford.
 St. Rts.
 73 and 732 also serve the area.
 I-275, the circle freeway around Cincinnati is approximately 20 minutes south of Oxford.